 Professor Dallas Smythe was a founder of the field of political economy of communication and a leading scholar and influence in national and international communication policy.
 Trained as an economist, Smythe's professional career included appointments at the Department of Labor and the Federal Communication Commission in the United States, the University of Illinois at Urbana-Champaign, and the University of Regina.
 He was Professor of Communication at Simon Fraser University, Canada from 1976 till his death in 1992.

 Dallas Smythe was an active member of IAMCR.
 He established the Communication Satellites Section which later became known as the Communication Policy & Technology Section and he was an active participant in the Political Economy Section.

-In this video produced by Simon Fraser University Smythe talks about some of his work, including (at 7:30) about his involvement with IAMCR.
+Read Bill Melody's 1992 article "Dallas Smythe: A Lifetime at the Frontier of Communications" and see a video produced by Simon Fraser University in which Smythe talks about his work, including (at 7:30) about his involvement with IAMCR.

 "In the mid-sixties IAMCR was a small group dominated by a few people from a few highly industrialised countries.
 There had been a need for an association of communication researchers from all over the world from the developing as well as the developed countries.
 I've tried to move the organisation in that direction with some success.
 We now include researchers from all over the world.
 Our last biannual meeting was in Prague and our next is in India ."

 IAMCR Prize in Memory of Herbert I. Schiller

 The Herbert Schiller prize was established at IAMCR's Singapore Conference to celebrate Herbert's lasting contribution to communications scholarship and to remember his work in helping to establish IAMCR as a open, hospitable and vital space of debate, as one of the founders of the Political Economy Section and as Vice President of the Association.